cosmos/gaia/docs/architecture/adr-002-globalfee.md

 ### Positive
 This refactor results in code that is easier to maintain.
 It prevents malicious validators from escaping fee checks and make the bypass messages work at network level.
 ### Negative
-The introduction of FeeDecorator has replaced the usage of `MempoolFeeDecorator` in the cosmos-sdk.
+The introduction of FeeDecorator has replaced the usage of `MempoolFeeDecorator` in the Cosmos SDK.
 Currently, if both FeeDecorator and MempoolFeeDecorator are added to the AnteDecorator chain, it will result in redundant checks.
-However, there's potential for FeeDecorator and MempoolFeeDecorator to become incompatible in the future, depending on updates to the cosmos-sdk.
+However, there's potential for FeeDecorator and MempoolFeeDecorator to become incompatible in the future, depending on updates to the Cosmos SDK.

 ### Neutral